 - toothbrush, toothpaste, mouthwash + floss

-- conditioner (save room by using the cruise provided shampoo)
+- conditioner (save room by using the cruise-provided soap and shampoo)

 - meds – dramamine, Benadryl, Tylenol, motrin etc.